YottaDB/YDBDoc/ProgGuide/langext.rst

 2. Each multi-byte non-graphic character (as classified by $ZCHSET) is written in $CHAR(nnnn) notation, where nnnn is the decimal character code (that is, code-point up to 1114111 if $ZCHSET="UTF-8" or up to 255 if $ZCHSET="M").
 3. If $ZCHSET="UTF-8" and a subscript or data contains a malformed UTF-8 byte sequence, ZWRITE treats each byte in the sequence as a separate malformed character.
 Each such byte is written in $ZCHAR(nn[,...]) notation, where each nn is the corresponding byte in the illegal UTF-8 byte sequence.

 Note that attempts to use ZWRITE output from a system as input to another system using a different character set may result in errors or not yield the same state as existed on the source system.
 Application developers can deal with this by defining and using one or more pattern tables that declare all non-ASCII characters (or any useful subset thereof) to be non-graphic.
-For more details on defining pattern tables, please refer to `"Pattern Code Definition" section of Chapter 12: “Internationalization” <./internatn.html#pattern-code-definition>`_.
+For more details on defining pattern tables, please refer to :ref:`pattern-code-defn`.

 ~~~~~~~~~~~~
 Limitations